A taste of the stone

 Sleeping Beauty turquoise inlay, handmade by Navajo and Zuni artisans — the historic Southwest craft, honestly credited.

-Sterling silver · natural turquoise, stabilised/treated, copper-matrix infused (disclosed)
+Sterling silver · natural turquoise, stabilized/treated, copper-matrix infused (disclosed)

 Free-form copper-matrix turquoise drops in sterling silver — stabilised and disclosed, the same honest treatment as the ring.

-18kt gold-plated sterling silver · stabilised turquoise (disclosed)
+18kt gold-plated sterling silver · stabilized turquoise (disclosed)

 Mohave turquoise in a gold-plated sterling bracelet with a box clasp — the one gold-toned piece on December's turquoise side.